LanVukusic/LanVukusic/README.md

 ### Work / professional experience 💼
 I worked as a freelancer.
 My main strength is data scrapping and gathering followed by proccessing and data cleaning.
 I have landed a couple of projects in that field.
-Some were unpaid work for personal projects and some were paid jobs [paid jobs](https://www.upwork.com/freelancers/~01c1940c109bd729f8).
+Some were unpaid work for personal projects and some were [paid jobs](https://www.upwork.com/freelancers/~01c1940c109bd729f8).
 I feel most comfortable in this field due to my web developement knowledge and knowledge in data preprocessing.

 ### I’m currently learning 🎓
-I have been tinkering with machine learning and Tensorflow in particular, but i can't yet say, that i am comfortable in that field.
+I have been tinkering with machine learning and Tensorflow in particular, but I can't yet say, that i am comfortable in that field.
 I have read quite some theory behind it but I need some hands on projects in order to perform well on such tasks
 I recently completed a course  on [Neural Networks and Deep Learning](https://www.coursera.org/account/accomplishments/verify/ZZ4PE8K8BXWW)

 ### My side projects ✈️